APLMOOC/APLMOOC/docs/course/ch7/part4.md

 | `11` | `DOMAIN ERROR` |
 | `22` | `FILE NAME ERROR` |

 Multiple errors can be caught by passing a vector of error codes to the ``:Trap`` control structure and using ``:Case`` to differentiate them, with extra diagnostic information (such as the error message) provided by the [``⎕DMX`` system object](https://docs.dyalog.com/20.0/language-reference-guide/system-functions/dmx/).
-The full list of properties is listed therein.
+The full list of properties is listed therein. `⎕DMX.EM` is the error name, `⎕DMX.Message` the detail, and `⎕EN` the error number.

-Consider the following example of a tradfn averaging weather measurements from a given file of comma-separated values, using the ``⎕CSV`` system function which will be covered in [section 7.6](part6.md).
+Consider the following example of a tradfn averaging weather measurements from a given file of comma-separated values, using the ``⎕CSV`` system function which will be covered in [section 7.5](part5.md).

 ```apl
       ∇ r←loadTemps file;data;temps;⎕PP